-Growing tomatoes from seed can open a whole new world of specialty, heirloom or unusual tomatoes.
+Growing tomatoes from seed can open a whole new world of specialty, heirloom, or unusual tomatoes.
 While your local nursery may only sell a dozen or two tomato varieties as plants, there are literally hundreds of tomato varieties available as seeds.
 Starting tomato plants from seeds is easy and requires only a little bit of planning.
 Let’s take a look at how to start tomato plants from seed.

-When To Start Tomato Seeds
+When to Start Tomato Seeds

-How To Start Tomato Plants From Seed
+How to Start Tomato Plants from Seed

-Tomato seeds can be started in small pots of damp seed starting soil, damp potting soil or in moistened peat pellets.
-In each container, you will be planting two tomato seeds.
+Tomato seeds can be started in small pots of damp seed starting soil, damp potting soil, or in moistened peat pellets.
+In each container you will be planting two tomato seeds.
 This will help ensure that each container will have a tomato seedling, in case some of the tomato seeds do not germinate.

 After the tomato seeds have been planted, place the seedling containers in a warm place.
-For fastest germination, temperatures of 70F – 80F are best.
+For fastest germination, temperatures of 70 to 80 degrees F. (21-27 C.) are best.
 Bottom heat will also help.
-Many gardeners find that placing the planted tomato seed containers on the top of the refrigerator or other appliance that generates heat from running works very well for germination.
+Many gardeners find that placing the planted tomato seed containers on top of the refrigerator or other appliance that generates heat from running works very well for germination.
 A heating pad on low covered with a towel will also work.

-Once the tomato seedlings have a set of true leaves, you can give them quarter strength water soluble fertilizer.
+Once the tomato seedlings have a set of true leaves you can give them quarter strength water soluble fertilizer.

 If your tomato seedlings get leggy, this means that they are not getting enough light.
 Either move your light source closer or increase the amount of light the tomato seedlings are getting.
 If your tomato seedlings turn purple, they need some fertilizer and you should apply the quarter strength fertilizer again.
 If your tomato seedlings suddenly fall over, they have damping off.

 Growing tomatoes from seed is a fun way to add some unusual variety to your garden.
-Know that you know how to plant tomato seeds, a whole new world of tomatoes is open to you.
+Now that you know how to plant tomato seeds, a whole new world of tomatoes is open to you.